 Craig Morrell, DVM, Ph.D.
 (Medicine) Studies two major functions of platelets: hemostastis/thrombosis and an immune regulatory function.

-Katia Noyes, Ph.D.
-(Community and Preventive Medicine) – Cost-effectiveness studies in medicine and health; health services utilization in geriatric illness; quality of life assessment, medical decision-making, and analysis of clinical trials
+Ekaterina I. Noyes, Ph.D.
+(Surgery and Public Health Sciences) – Cost-effectiveness studies in medicine and health; health services utilization in geriatric illness; quality of life assessment, medical decision-making, and analysis of clinical trials